Healing After a Toxic Relationship in Pennsylvania (2025): Recovery Signs, Trauma-Informed Therapy & Online Support

 • Sleep disruption and increased startle responses are also common signs of a sensitized nervous system after abuse.

 These symptoms are your body’s way of saying: “Something wasn’t right.”
-They are valid—and they are treatable. ⏱️ Seek support if symptoms last two weeks or more, disrupt daily life, or raise safety concerns—Pennsylvania teletherapy lets you start from home.
+They are valid—and they are treatable. ⏱️ Seek support if symptoms last two weeks or more, disrupt daily life, or raise safety concerns.
+Secure, HIPAA-compliant teletherapy in Pennsylvania lets you start recovery from home with licensed trauma-informed therapists.

 🧭 Signs You're Healing After a Toxic Relationship